Diesel (company)

-Diesel S.p.A. is an Italian retail clothing company, located in Breganze, Italy.
-It sells denim and other clothing, footwear, and accessories.
-The clothing line has two different brands: Diesel and Diesel Black Gold.
-There is also a line for children, called Diesel Kid.
-The company is known for its surreal advertising campaigns.
+Diesel S.p.A. is a retail brand headquartered in Breganze, Italy known for luxury denim which also vends clothing, footwear, and accessories.
+It is part of OTB Group.

-Diesel USA filed for Chapter 11 bankruptcy protection in March 2019.
-Its parent company, Diesel SpA, is not part of the bankruptcy filing.
+Diesel USA filed for Chapter 11 bankruptcy protection in March 2019, and announced it would close some of its brick-and-mortar stores.
+Its parent company, Diesel SpA, was not part of the bankruptcy filing.

 Belgian designer Glenn Martens was appointed artistic director of Diesel in October 2020.

 History

-Beginnings of Diesel
+Beginnings

 Diesel founder Renzo Rosso began stitching jeans on a sewing machine at the age of fifteen.
-He used his mother's sewing machine to produce low-riding, bell bottomed jeans, which he would wear himself and sell to his friends for 3500 lire a piece.
+He used his mother's sewing machine to produce low-riding, bell bottomed jeans, which he would wear himself and sell to his friends for 3,500 lire a piece.
 He later attended an industrial textile manufacturing high school in Padua.

-In 1976 Rosso began working for a clothing manufacturer called Moltex, which was owned by Adriano Goldschmied.
+In 1976, Rosso began working for a clothing manufacturer called Moltex, which was owned by Adriano Goldschmied.
 After working with the company for two years, he used a loan from his father to buy a 40% holding in the company, which changed its name to Diesel, and marketed jeans under the Diesel brand and many others.
 Rosso bought out Goldschmied's interest in the Diesel brand name in 1985 for US$500,000, becoming the sole owner of the company.
 Rosso has said that he learned marketing from the US, creativity from Italy, and systems from Germany.

-Diesel in the 1990s
+1990s

 During the first part of the 1990s, Rosso pioneered Diesel into the fashion world and set the grounds for its establishment in global markets.
 In 1990, Russ Togs, Inc. received the license to market and distribute Diesel lines in the United States and Mexico.
 By 1991, Russ Togs was going out of business, and sold Diesel Sportswear to Rosso upon ending the licensing deal.
 As a result of Russ Togs collapse, the creation of made in the USA Diesel products never came to fruition, and Diesel instead placed its made-in-Italy jeans and clothing in US stores.